mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 **The goal of this exercise is to create a 1-3 page document that details your project to an audience of informed peers (colleagues, collaborators, funders, institutions, etc) and to help you develop a realistic assessment of resources and timeline for your project.**

-# Part 1: Brainstorming you Vision
+# Part 1: Brainstorming your Vision
-> A project planning exercise
+>A project planning exercise
+>Work individually through Part 1
+>Split into pairs and pitch your project's core ideas and outcomes to your partner.
+>Report back to the group about your expereince with this exercise.

 ## The Problem:

 ### Describe the problem your project will address.
 (2-5 sentences)